mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 ## Conclusion

 It's true, creating a React Native for Web project might not be as easy as creating a web app.
-But I think that in some cases the effort is definitely worth: at the end of the day you're still building a native app and a web app using a single codebase.
+But in some cases the effort is definitely worth it: at the end of the day you're still building a native app and a web app using a single codebase.
 I think the setup complexity is definitely justified here.

 Thanks [@necolas](https://github.com/necolas) for creating and maintaing React Native for Web.